 Some act collectively to promote a healthier sense of being, physically and emotionally.

-Many celebrities have also spoke publicly of their vegan lifestyle, including; singers Sia, Ariana Grande, Millie Cyrus, Ellie Goulding and Stevie Wonder, music producer Moby, rapper RZA, stars on screen Joaquin Phoenix (the voice of Earthlings), Alica Silverstone and Pamela Anderson, former boxer Mike Tyson and many leading sporting professionals, notably the US weightlifter Kendrick Farris representing his nation in the Rio Olympics.
+Many celebrities have also spoken publicly of their vegan lifestyle, including; singers Sia, Ariana Grande, Millie Cyrus, Ellie Goulding and Stevie Wonder, music producer Moby, rapper RZA, stars on-screen Joaquin Phoenix (the voice of Earthlings), Alica Silverstone and Pamela Anderson, former boxer Mike Tyson and many leading sporting professionals, notably the US weightlifter Kendrick Farris representing his nation in the Rio Olympics.

 As a marketer what is very interesting is that close to half (forty-two percent) of vegans in the UK are between the ages of 15 and 34 years of age, compared to the fourteen percent being over the age 65 years.